Bryanschauerte/dev-mountain-presentations/list-comprehension/PRECOURSE.md

 #### Don't Get Stuck

 The exercises below should be fun.
-Do your best, but don't stay up all night counting dating candidates – we'll talk about each problem in details in class, demonstrating short, concise solutions.
+Do your best, but don't stay up all night counting dating candidates – we'll talk about each problem in class, demonstrating short, concise solutions.

-#### REPL

-You might consider finding a JavaScript [REPL](https://nodejs.org/api/repl.html) to practice.
-Remember, don't get lost in setting up tools – focus on the problems and potential solutions.
-A simple REPL for JavaScript is your Google Developer Tools (the Console) in Chrome (Cmd-Opt-I on a Mac).
-You can also create an HTML file, link your JavaScript to it, and print your answers to the console, via `console.log`.
-Or not, whatever...

 #### Share